cleophasmashiri/rest-devtools/README.md

 ## Release Notes
 ### 1.0.1:
-- Upgrade Spring to 1.2.2
+- Upgrade to Spring Boot 1.2.2
 - RestUtils Param mapping simplified with java8 streams
 - ErrorDTO is converted to Immutable class with RestCreator constructor
 - Removed unused dependencies
 - Neo4j dependency scope is now "provided"

+### 1.0.2:
+- Upgrade to Spring Boot 1.2.3
+- ModifiedBy and CreatedBy is generic typed to identify the author